 What this revealed was that failure is punished, with the public downgrading both the non-prototypical and prototypical leader, but not enough to bring the failed prototypical leader below the successful non-prototypical leader.
 In short, identity always trumped competency.
 These results were the same across different regions in Indonesia.

 Professor Hudson ended the lecture with the thought that one answer to these findings was to build coalitions - to have lots of different groups and identities and look for an acceptable difference.
 His concluding thought was that the future is, indeed, unwritten.

-Professor Mark Webber, Head of the School of Government and Society, then closed the lecture and gave his thanks to Professor Hudson, praising his first-rate field work and solid methodology, before speaker and audience then mixed in a canapé reception.
+Professor Mark Webber, Head of the School of Government, then closed the lecture and gave his thanks to Professor Hudson, praising his first-rate field work and solid methodology, before speaker and audience then mixed in a canapé reception.

 Find out more

 - Inaugural lectures are a time-honoured tradition at the University.
 All newly-appointed chairs are invited to give a lecture to a public audience, on their area of specialism.
 Find out more.